Go to integrated search

-This section outlines the client’s request for legal advice regarding whether the disappearance of surveillance footage could satisfy the elements of destruction of evidence under Washington D.C.
-Law.
+This section outlines the client’s request for legal advice regarding whether the disappearance of surveillance footage could satisfy the elements of tampering with evidence under Washington D.C. .aw.

 The consultation focused on clarifying statutory requirements, evidentiary standards, and the practical viability of pursuing a criminal complaint.